 Cream Cheese Drizzle

 - Beat together the cream cheese until it is smooth.
-Add in the buttermilk and Pumpkin Spice Syrup, and mix until smooth.
+Add in the buttermilk and Maple Syrup, and mix until smooth.
 Slowly add the powdered sugar, and mix until smooth.

 - Drizzle the icing all over the cake.
 You can be creative where you want to icing to be